 Either your dog will volunteer to have a cheeky nibble of the carrot him or herself, or they will feel encouraged by you eating a little bit of it in front of them.

-But another important reason to supervise your pet when first eating a carrot is because, owing to how hard these veggies can be, an over-enthusiastic dog trying to eat it too fast might run the risk of choking by mistake.
+But another important reason to supervise your pet when first eating a carrot is that owing to how hard these veggies can be, an over-enthusiastic dog trying to eat it too fast might run the risk of choking by mistake.

 Health benefits of carrots for dogs

 For we humans, carrots are considered vegetables that help sharpen our senses, bolster our immune systems and release energy consistently over a long period.